digidem/mapeo-core-docs/client-docs/project.md

 ### `ProjectRole`

 Information about the project role for a member.
-Could potentially look like:

 ```ts
 type ProjectRole = "creator" | "coordinator" | "member";